 There are several methods for acing a group interview.
 Here are some of the resources we believe will be most useful:

-- Individually greet both the interview panel and your other applicants: This displays great interpersonal skills while also providing you with everyone’s name, which you may use later in the interview.
+This displays great interpersonal skills while also providing everyone’s name, which you may use later in the interview.

-- Prepare by conducting preliminary research: Before you attend, you should be familiar with the organization, the job you are interviewing for, and members of the recruiting team.
+Before you attend, you should be familiar with the organization, the job you are interviewing for, and the recruiting team members.
 Prospective workers should be well-prepared and well-informed.

-- Make your introduction: Typically, group interviews will begin with applicants being asked to identify themselves.
-While this may appear to be a little question, it is actually the first chance to set yourself apart from the other candidates.
+Typically, group interviews will begin with applicants being asked to identify themselves.
+While this may be a little question, it is the first chance to set yourself apart from the other candidates.
 As a result, you should prepare and remember a brief introduction that summarises your history, experience, and why you are the best candidate for the position.

-- Don’t be scared to respond first: While it is vital to listen, it is also to your best advantage to take the initiative and be the first to answer a question or two.
-As a result, you should seek questions for which you have previously prepared a good response.
+While listening is vital, it is also to your best advantage to take the initiative and be the first to answer a question or two.
+As a result, you should seek questions you have previously prepared a good response to it.
 When the panel asks you a question, take the initiative and answer first.

-- Ask good questions: It is just as vital to ask meaningful questions as it is to provide thoughtful answers.
-Before you enter the interview room, you should have a list of questions ready.
+It is just as vital to ask meaningful questions to provide thoughtful answers.
+Before entering the interview room, you should have a list of questions ready.

-- Support some of your co-interviewers’ points of view and include the entire room: Of course, you’re attempting to differentiate yourself as the best applicant for the job.
-This does not imply that you must answer each question differently from your co-interviewees.
-Instead, when answering questions that you and the other candidates have similar responses to, don’t be afraid to agree, but expand on or add depth and detail to what’s already been said.
+Of course, you’re attempting to differentiate yourself as the best applicant for the job.
+It does not imply that you must answer each question differently from your co-interviewees.
+Instead, when answering questions to which you and the other candidates have similar responses, don’t be afraid to agree, but expand on or add depth and detail to what’s already been said.
 Say something like, “we believe (name) is accurate, and (their response) is significant.”
 What we would add is x, y, and z.”

-- What the panel wants: Panelists want to know more than just about your relevant experience; they want to know who you are as a person, so consider finishing this response with a personal tale, hobby, or detail.
+- The panel wants: Panelists want to know more than just about your relevant experience; they want to know who you are as a person, so consider finishing this response with a personal tale, hobby, or detail.

 - What the panel wants: The panelists want to evaluate your self-perception, compare and confirm how your references answer this question and assess how well you will fit into their corporate culture.